NWhite12/Cyber-Security-Knowledge-Base/README.txt

 6. Rate a question
     a.
 User is able to rate responses to questions
 7. Search through query base (Knowledge-base) and question base
     a.
-User is able to search and get back bothe knowledge base results and questions related to their initial search.
+User is able to search and get back both knowledge base results and questions related to their initial search.

 REQUIREMENTS